colindaven/rs_demultiplex/README.md

  - read FASTQ
  - match given oligo exactly to first x bp, eg 8bp, of the read

- - write all reads - unmodified, i.e. still containing oligo - to standard out
+ - write all reads - either default unmodified, i.e. still containing oligo - to standard out
+ - alternatively, use --remove to trim off the oligo from the read and shorten the fastq qual line too.

 See examples below.